 Registration Was So Easy

-Signing up was so easy, but that's often the thing about mistakes—they're easy to make and tough to undo.
-As someone who was curious about my health risks and carrier status, I decided to take the chance and enroll.
+Signing up was so easy, but that's often the thing about mistakes—they're easy to make and challenging or impossible to reverse.
+As someone who was curious about my own health risks and carrier status, I decided to take the chance and enroll.

 I registered online with 23andMe and provided the required personally identifying information.
 This included my name, address, email address, and credit card information for payment of the service.
 The option to be tested anonymously does not exist.
 Don't think I didn't want that option.

 The company subsequently mailed me a "spit kit" to collect a small amount of saliva.
 They had to do it twice because I didn't understand how to properly use it the first time around.

 I subsequently returned the sample to the contracted laboratory for processing.
 (To promote privacy with the third-party testing lab, the consumer uses a registration number instead of his or her name.)
 Then, after 6-8 weeks, I received the information I had been waiting for.

 Full Of Possibilities: Patents, Profits, and Your Genetic Data